History of Tracee Ellis Ross in Timeline

 2018: CEO of Pattern Beauty LLC

-As of 2018, Tracee Ellis Ross, as CEO of Pattern Beauty LLC, produces a line of beauty hair care products and supports organizations to empower women and people of color.
+As of 2018, Tracee Ellis Ross is the CEO of Pattern Beauty LLC, producing hair care products and promoting support organizations for women and people of color.
+She also appeared in an episode of A Little Late with Lilly Singh.

 In 2018, Tracee Ellis Ross hosted the American Music Awards.